Quasi-polynomial representations of double affine Hecke algebras: Limits to metaplectic Iwahori-Whittaker functions

 In this section we work in the metaplectic context.
 We thus have a fixed metaplectic datum $(n,\mathbf{Q})$, and the quasi-polynomials $E_y^J(x;\mathfrak{t})$ and $E_y^{J,-}(x;\mathfrak{t})$ and their Whittaker limits $\overline{E}_y^J(x)$ and $\overline{E}_y^{J,-}(x)$ occurring in this section will be relative to the metaplectic affine root system $\Phi^m$ and a choice of a multiplicity function $\mathbf{k}$ on $\Phi^m$.
-Recall that the Whittaker limit boils down to specialising coefficients at $\widetilde{q}^{\,-1}=0$ (see Subsection \ref{rationalsection}).
+Recall that the Whittaker limit boils down to specialising coefficients at $q^{-\frac{1}{2h}}=0$ (see Subsection \ref{rationalsection}).

 \begin{remark} The link to representation metaplectic Whittaker functions for metaplectic covers of reductive groups requires the field $\mathbf{K}$ to be a non-archimedean local field containing the $n^{\textup{th}}$ roots of unity, and with the cardinality of its residue field equal to $1$ modulo $2n$ (here $n$ is the positive integer from the metaplectic datum $(n,\mathbf{Q})$).
-In this case the multiplicity function $\mathbf{k}$ is constant, with $k^{-2}$ equal to the cardinality of the residue field.
-Furthermore, the multiplicity functions $h_s$ of the metaplectic paramaters $\underline{h}\in\overline{\mathcal{M}}_{(n,\mathbf{Q})}$ are also constant, and equal to certain Gauss sums.
+In this case the multiplicity function $\mathbf{k}$ takes on the constant value $k$ with $k^{-2}$ equal to the cardinality of the residue field.
+The multiplicity functions $h_s$ of the metaplectic paramaters $\underline{h}\in\overline{\mathcal{M}}_{(n,\mathbf{Q})}$ are also constant and are equal to certain Gauss sums.
 For further details, see \cite{CGP,PP}. \end{remark}

-Let $\overline{H}_0^m$ be the finite Hecke algebra over $\mathbb{K}$ viewed as subalgebra of $\mathbb{H}^m$ in the natural way.
+Let $\overline{H}_0^m$ be the finite Hecke algebra over $\mathbf{K}$ viewed as subalgebra of $\mathbb{H}^m$ in the natural way.
 Consider the right $\overline{H}_0^m$-action on $\mathbf{K}_{\mathcal{Q}^m}[\Lambda]$, defined by

 for $v\in W_0$, $f\in\mathcal{Q}^m$ and $\lambda\in\Lambda$.
 This is the metaplectic analog of the $\overline{H}_0$-action defined in Lemma \ref{Wlemma}.
 In fact, by Corollary \ref{corSSVlink}(1) we have